-ReGeneration shall provide breakfast, lunch, and snack for students.
+ReGeneration shall provide breakfast, lunch, and snacks for students.

-ReGeneration will participate in the federal free- and reduced-price breakfast, lunch, and snack programs administered by the U.S. Department of Agriculture and will adhere to all applicable requirements including, but not limited to, meal pricing, determination of eligibility, nutritional value, and reporting.
-Any and all food-service subsidy revenues received from the federal and state meal programs shall be used exclusively for the purpose of providing meals to eligible students and for no prohibited purpose.
+ReGeneration will participate in the Federal Free- and Reduced-Priced breakfast, lunch, and snack programs administered by the U.S. Department of Agriculture, and will adhere to all applicable requirements including, but not limited to: meal pricing, determination of eligibility, nutritional value, and reporting requirements.
+Food service subsidy revenues received from the federal and state meal programs shall be used exclusively for the purpose of providing meals to eligible students, and for no prohibited purpose.